Department of Public Safety

 If no police report or investigation is made, obtain the names and addresses of any and all witnesses as soon as you can (both eye witnesses and all other who might have some information about any of the circumstances of the accident.)

 Make no immediate payment of any kind to the other party, and do not promise that the University will make a payment.
 University vehicles are insured with liability coverage from the State of Missouri when the driver is an employee of Truman State University and if vehicle is being used for University business.

 Office of Administration

 Risk Management Section

 NOTIFY PROPER OFFICES

 Notify Public Safety as soon as possible.
-Call (660) 785-4176.
+Call (660) 785-7400 or 4176.
 File a written report, including complete passenger list, with Public Safety upon completion of the trip.